Getting started for new members

 If you're looking to join your organization's Slack workspace, this section of the guide is for you.
 As a member, you'll be able to use send messages and files to your teammates to get work done in Slack.
 Onward!

-There are two ways to join an existing Slack team: accept the email invitation that you’ve been sent or create an account on the team using your company email address.
+There are two ways to join an existing Slack workspace: accept the email invitation that you’ve been sent or create an account on the workspace using your company email address.
 (This option is only available if the Slack workspace allows email signup.)

 - Accept an email invitation to join.

 Open the email invitation, and click Join.
-We’ll guide you along, but we’ll ask you to enter your first and last name, and username.
+We’ll guide you along, but we’ll ask you to enter your full name, and display name.
 We’ll also ask you to choose a password so you can sign in and out with ease.

 Does your company use single sign-on?
 If so, we’ll have some of this information already!
 All you’ll need to do is authenticate your account with your identity provider (like Okta, OneLogin, G Suite, and so on!)